Tomn94/ebooks_tutorial/README.md

   ![screenshot](http://i.imgur.com/sIWPRsg.png)

-9. ### now you'll need to create a twitter account for the bot i recommend using https://www.guerrillamail.com for a quick and easy, disposable email
+9. ### now you'll need to create a twitter account for the bot I recommend using https://www.guerrillamail.com for a quick and easy, disposable email
   ![screenshot](http://i.imgur.com/g6BKx55.png)